-3.53.
-Providers are responsible for managing children's behaviour in an appropriate way.
-3.54.
-Providers must not give or threaten corporal punishment to a child and must not use or threaten any punishment which could adversely affect a child's well-being.
-Providers must take all reasonable steps to ensure that corporal punishment is not given by any person who cares for or is in regular contact with a child, or by any person living or working in the premises where care is provided.
-Any early years provider who fails to meet these requirements commits an offence.
-A person will not be taken to have used corporal punishment (and therefore will not have committed an offence), where physical intervention was taken for the purposes of averting immediate danger of personal injury to any person (including the child) or to manage a child's behaviour if absolutely necessary.
-Providers, including childminders, must keep a record of any occasion where physical intervention is used, and parents and/or carers must be informed on the same day, or as soon as reasonably practicable.
+3.58 Providers are responsible for supporting, understanding, and managing children's behaviour in an appropriate way.

+3.59 Providers must not give or threaten corporal punishment or any punishment which could negatively affect a child's well-being.
+Providers must take reasonable steps to ensure that corporal punishment is not given by anyone who is caring for or is in regular contact with a child, or by anyone living or working in the premises where care is provided.
+Any early years provider who does not meet these requirements commits an offence.
+A person will not be considered to have used corporal punishment (and therefore will not have committed an offence), if physical intervention was taken to avert immediate danger of personal injury to any person (including the child) or to manage a child's behaviour if absolutely necessary.

+3.60 Providers must keep a record of any occasion where physical intervention is used, and parents and/or carers must be informed on the same day, or as soon as reasonably practicable.